 Exclusive, tranquil remote barrier island with waterfront manors, cozy beach bungalows, and easy access to Sarasota.

 As the southernmost key of the West Coast Florida barrier island chain stretching upward toward Siesta Key, Casey Key is a narrow, resort-quality spot of paradise bursting with vibrant sunshine and lined with rows upon rows of palm and pine trees.
-A peaceful, sleepy enclave tucked away in Sarasota County, Casey Key is considered a hidden gem and an exclusive, affluent community that’s home to several huge stars, such as acclaimed author Stephen King and talk show host Rosie O'Donnell.
+A peaceful, sleepy enclave tucked away in Sarasota County, Casey Key is considered a hidden gem and an exclusive, affluent community that’s home to several huge stars, such as acclaimed author Stephen King.

 Known for being intimate and secure, Casey Key is a relatively small, residential place to live, but it provides easy access to the mainland across its singular main road.
 To get to the stylish boutiques and culinary delights of Sarasota, you only have to drive a short distance!